One Minute Forex Strategies listed

 If the current price is higher than exponential moving averages, that could suggest that the given currency pair is in an uptrend.
 If the 50-day EMA crosses and moves above 100-day EMA, this can be another important bullish sign.
 The opposite is also true if a 50-day exponential moving average crosses and goes below its 100-day counterpart, this is usually considered as a bearish signal.

-The third final component of this analysis is the stochastic oscillator.
+The third final component of this analysis is the stochastic oscillator, that produces reliable trading signals in ranging markets.
 This indicator is measured as a number, which can range anywhere from 0 to 100.
 Simply put, if this measure is 80 or higher, this might suggest that the recent move upwards was too strong and the market is likely to experience some pullbacks and corrections.
 At the same time if the stochastic oscillator is 20 or lower, then this might be a sign that a recent downward move had too much strength and the given currency pair might recover in the short term.

 In order to see how those indicators can work together, let us take a look at this